 Antonio Bistro: Located atop the El Palomar Hotel at San Francisco #57, this fine dining restaurant is a great addition to the San Miguel food scene.
 Not only are the views of Centro exceptional, but the food is excellent.
 I loved the beet salad, grilled tuna entree and decadent chocolate mousse, ice cream and cake.
 I recently went back for great sunset views and really enjoyed my shrimp tacos and mozzarella salad.

 La Mansion de Montitlan: Located in the Los Balcones neighborhood, this is a very good restaurant located in a private home.
-Open on Sundays from 1 to 3pm and holidays, I have been there for Easter lunch with friends three times and have always had a delightful meal.
+Open on Sundays from 1 to 3pm and holidays, I have been there for Easter lunch with friends several times and have always had a delightful meal.
 The setting on the terrace is really lovely.
 It is also BYOB with a corkage fee.
 Montitlan 18.
-During COVID it was closed, but is was open for Easter 2022 and will be adding more dates soon.

 Garufa Restaurante Argentino: At Canal #28, this a restaurant featuring meats and steaks.
 A little on the pricey side, it has a nice decor and good food.
 I chose the tuna entree and beet carpaccio and enjoyed it and my friends enjoyed the steak.

-Opened in 2007, I went to Vivoli Cafe at Hernandez Macias 66 several times.
-After a somewhat bad experience, I stopped going.
-I just went back to the newly christened Vivali Restaurant + Bar, that features a number of Italian specialties from pastas and pizzas.
-It has been recently revived by the original owner.
+Opened in 2007, I have been several times to Vivali Ristorante +Terraza + Bar, that features a number of Italian specialties from pastas and pizzas.
 I really enjoyed the experience with local friends.
 My seafood risotto was very tasty as was the caprese salad.
-I am glad that I went and will definitely go back!
-They also opened a rooftop terrace which I am excited to try.
+They opened a rooftop terrace in 2021 for dining and live music

 Another fun, casual Italian spot is Antigua Trattoria Romana at Codo 9.
 I went back again for a third time and was very impressed this visit.
 They have an extensive food and wine menu.
 I really enjoyed the linguine al frutti de mare or linguine with fresh clams, squid, mussels, shrimp, octopus and fish.